Crayola, beloved for its crayons, is now selling flowers – KION546

 Since the birth of the Crayola brand in 1903, the company has branched out beyond wax crayons into arts and crafts materials, coloring books, Crayola “experiences” and unexpected collaborations, including — according to Footwear News — a recent one with footwear makers Crocs for crayon-inspired Crocs.

-The long menu of charities or entities that the buyer can donate to includes 4-H, American Heart Association, Autism Speaks, Big Brothers Big Sisters of America, the Humane Society, St. Jude’s Children’s Research Hospital and the Wounded Warrior Project.
+The long menu of charities or entities a customer can donate to includes 4-H, the American Heart Association, Autism Speaks, Big Brothers Big Sisters of America, the Humane Society, St. Jude’s Children’s Research Hospital and the Wounded Warrior Project.

-But nonprofits can host their own custom flower shops on Crayola Flowers.
-“The platform offers toolsets with which they can set the parameters of the campaign such as the landing page, the bouquet options that we already offer, set the prices, set the beginning and end dates of the campaign, add and send automated emails about it,” he said.
+Nonprofit organizations can also host their own custom flower shops on Crayola Flowers.
+“The platform offers toolsets with which they can set the parameters of the campaign, such as the landing page, the bouquet options that we already offer, set the prices, set the beginning and end dates of the campaign, add and send automated emails about it,” said Schorr.

 For-profit entities, such as local small businesses, can also create fundraising campaigns through a Crayola Flowers storefront to benefit community efforts such as soup kitchens and disaster relief.
 All campaigns, however, will be vetted, he said.
 This includes evidence of campaign need, proof of nonprofit status or proper identification of for-profit entities and administrators.

-In addition to the website, Crayola Flowers will have an on-the-road component with a mobile flower truck/ traveling storefront to set up at various events to support local and national nonprofits, the company said.
+In addition to the website, Crayola Flowers will have an on-the-road component with a mobile flower truck or traveling storefront to set up at various events to support local and national nonprofits, the company said.

 Schorr said Crayola Flowers’ launch was three years in the making.
 “As horrible as the pandemic was, it gave us time to explore and develop this innovative platform,” he said.